Jeremiah Buck House

-Jeremiah Buck House is located in Bridgeton, Cumberland County, New Jersey, United States.
-The house was built in 1808 and was added to the National Register of Historic Places on December 30, 1975.
+The Jeremiah Buck House, also known as the Buck–Elmer House, is located at 297 East Commerce Street in the city of Bridgeton in Cumberland County, New Jersey, United States.
+The house was built in 1808 and was documented by the Historic American Buildings Survey (HABS) in 1939.
+It was added to the National Register of Historic Places on December 30, 1975, for its significance in architecture, health/medicine, industry, and politics/government.
+It was later added as a contributing property to the Bridgeton Historic District on October 29, 1982.